 Yes, there is a post property settlement phase.

-Once you have finalized the property transaction and completed the settlement, you are required to register and transfer the ownership of property in a government database.
+Once you have finalised the property transaction and completed the settlement, you are required to register and transfer the ownership of property in a government database.
 For this, you will provide The Land Titles Office with all the legal documentation and here the process of title transfer and any existing mortgage transfer to new mortgagee will take place.
 Should you purchase the new property through a bank loan, the bank will complete all this process on your behalf.
 If not then you conveyancer can help you with same.

 It is after completion of all these steps that you will be able to claim your new property and see yourself accomplishing your dream.
 This process though complicated and intricate can be done easily and quickly by hiring a good conveyancer such as Jim’s Property Conveyancers who will carry out all these processes and ensure a smooth transition thereby seeing you own your new home with less stress.